-- 1. During the grievance process, MSA will not require, allow, rely upon, or otherwise use questions or evidence that constitute or seek disclosure of information protected under a legally recognized privilege, unless the person holding such privilege has waived the privilege. - 2.
-MSA shall not access, consider, disclose, or otherwise use a party's medical, psychological, and similar treatment records unless the school district obtains the party's voluntary, written consent.

-I. Burden of Proof
+- 1. During the grievance process, Math and Science Academy will not require, allow, rely upon, or otherwise use questions or evidence that constitute or seek disclosure of information protected under a legally recognized privilege, unless the person holding such privilege has waived the privilege. - 2.
+Math and Science Academy shall not access, consider, disclose, or otherwise use a party's medical, psychological, and similar treatment records unless Math and Science Academy obtains the party's voluntary, written consent. - I. Burden of Proof - 1.
+The burden of gathering evidence and the burden of proof shall remain upon Math and Science Academy and not upon the parties.

-- 1. The burden of gathering evidence and the burden of proof shall remain upon MSA and not upon the parties. - 2.
-The grievance process shall use a preponderance of the evidence standard (i.e. whether it is more likely than not that the respondent engaged in sexual harassment) for all formal complaints of sexual harassment, including when MSA employees are respondents.
+- 2. The grievance process shall use a preponderance of the evidence standard (i.e. whether it is more likely than not that the respondent engaged in sexual harassment) for all formal complaints of sexual harassment, including when Math and Science Academy employees are respondents. - J. Timelines

-J. Timelines

 [NOTE: The Title IX regulations require reasonably prompt timeframes for conclusion of the grievance process, but do not specify any particular timeframes.
 The time periods below are suggested.
-School districts may establish their own district-specific timeline, although it is recommended that legal counsel be consulted before adjusting time periods.]
+Charter schools may establish their own school-specific timeline, although it is recommended that legal counsel be consulted before adjusting time periods.]